Vice-President Tasks GFA To Provide Report On AFCON 2012

-Accra, Feb.
-21, GNA - Vice President John Dramani Mahama on Tuesday tasked the Ghana Football Association (GFA) to provide a comprehensive report on the just-ended African Cup of Nations held in Gabon and Equatorial Guinea.
+Vice President John Dramani Mahama has tasked the Ghana Football Association (GFA) to provide a comprehensive report on the just-ended African Cup of Nations held in Gabon and Equatorial Guinea.

-He also appealed to radio sports callers and soccer commentators to use decorous language that would encourage players of the Black Stars to put up their best in subsequent competitions.
+He has meanwhile, appealed to radio sports callers and soccer commentators to use decorous language that would encourage players of the Black Stars to put up their best in subsequent competitions.

 The meeting, which was at the behest of Vice President Mahama, was also to ensure that the animosity that crept into the country after the elimination of the national senior team at the Semi-final stage was shelved for the better.